HE-funded project uses Aimsun Live decision support to reduce environmental impact of road traffic.

-Network Emissions/Vehicle Flow Management Adjustment (NEVFMA) is a proposal to investigate the impact of different traffic management tactics in real-time on the Oxford road network (within the ring road) and their implications on the A34 and A40).
+NEVFMA will investigate the impact of different traffic management strategies in real-time on the Oxford City road network and the surrounding strategic road network such as the A34 and A40.
 The proposal provides short-term air quality and traffic predictions, based on a network of sensors and dynamic simulation.
 The system will enable operators to simulate the effect of different traffic management strategies and select the best strategy to mitigate poor air quality.

 Aimsun will be deploying its Aimsun Live software as a strategic real-time decision-making tool alongside technology and air quality modelling from EarthSense and traffic signal technology from Siemens Mobility.
 Aimsun is a fully-owned Siemens Mobility company and the portfolios often compliment each other to provide operators with predictive tools that interact seamlessly with traffic hardware.

 Air quality has become a key consideration for the UK government agenda, with Low Emission Zones, the new Ultra Low Emission Zones in London, and even the world’s first Zero Emission Zone in Oxford, starting from 2020.

 However, this localised approach to reducing emissions may have wider implications for nearby areas: discouraging vehicles from crossing a city centre may overburden a nearby ring road with a net negative effect.
 A linked consideration is that the rise in active travel initiatives, such as giving pedestrians priority over cars at traffic lights, might have implications on the link roads.
 Clearly, a holistic approach is needed, where the impact of local measures can be evaluated alongside their implications on the strategic road network, and this is where the NEVFMA project comes in.

 • Systematise clear congestion trigger points, based on predictions of the implications of a “do nothing” scenario